About “East End Sojourn”

 Follow-up to the VJE’s #5 debut album features special guest Peter Bernstein

 East End Sojourn kicks off with a dynamic arrangement of Horace Silver’s “Sister Sadie,” worked out by Jon Blanck, who contributed arrangements to four of the album’s nine tracks.
-“I wanted to solo over some high energy with a bluesy edge,” says Blanck.
-“When I put this arrangement together, it had to be fun.”
-Blanck’s driving tenor along with some soaring solos by trumpeter Tatum Greenblatt are backed by a sizzling rhythm section propelled by drummer Josh Feldstein.
+Blanck’s driving tenor along with some soaring solos by trumpeter Tatum Greenblatt are backed by a sizzling rhythm section propelled by Josh on drums.